sensson/docker-magento2/README.md

 ```

 Although volumes are supported, we recommend adding your source to the
 container as that is the only way to package the entire application.
+This
+includes all dependencies handled by composer.
+If you're running CI we
+recommend to include it as one of the steps before building the container.

 # Persistent storage